Eryadu/Java_feb_2025/src/mar22Exceptions/readme.md

 ## to create custom exception
    throw ----> to create a new exception (write logic actually) throws ---> added to the method signature // delicating your responsibility to someone else // someone will handle it

-## Singlton class??
--- Set heap size ??
-## In-term of garbage collector Enhancement in java 8 or java 11?